 Above all, Episcopal schools exist not merely to educate, but to demonstrate and proclaim the unique worth and beauty of all human beings as creations of a loving, empowering God.National Association of Episcopal Schools

-St. Patrick’s is committed to the ideals of equity and inclusion in all aspects of our program and community—in our curriculum, student body, and faculty and staff.
-Our emphasis on inclusion and service stems from our Episcopal Identity.
-As an Episcopal parish day school, we consider the moral and spiritual development of the young people in our care a distinguishing feature of life here.
+Central to our Episcopal identity is a commitment to respecting the dignity of every human being, both within and outside our community.
+St. Patrick’s is committed to the ideals of diversity, equity, and inclusion in all aspects of our program and community—in our curriculum, student body, and faculty and staff.
+Regular opportunities for service learning in partnership with organizations throughout Washington, D.C., Maryland and Virginia raise the awareness of our local and global contexts and develop empathy and an open heart.
+By sharing our blessings of resources, time, and talent with others, we follow the principle of loving one’s neighbor found both in the life of Jesus and in the many religious traditions.
+As an Episcopal parish day school, we consider the moral and spiritual development of the young people in our care a distinguishing feature of life at St. Patrick’s.

 St. Patrick's Episcopal Church

 Our relationship with St. Patrick's Episcopal Church is a central, distinguishing feature of our parish day school within the Episcopal Diocese of Washington.
-Our core values stem from this association, born over sixty years ago.
+Our core values stem from this association, born more than sixty years ago.

 Please contact Day School Chaplain, The Rev. Edward Thornley, if you have questions about St. Patrick’s Episcopal identity.

 St. Patrick’s Episcopal Day School strives to create a diverse and inclusive learning community of students, faculty and staff, and parents who recognize the infinite value of every individual as a child of God.
 We are committed to developing character, advancing human understanding, and promoting academic excellence to shape engaged citizens who live with integrity, empathy, and purpose.